Easy to Difficult Bible Trivia Quiz

 Answer C: Dress modestly.

-Women are to dress modestly in an unassuming fashion for church.
+Women are instructed in the Bible to dress modestly in an unassuming fashion for church.

 Revealing cleavage is not appropriate for religious gatherings and socialization.